Temesgen Desalegn: Journalism

-Desalegn was the chief editor of Feteh, which was created in 2008 until its closure by Ethiopian authorities in 2012.
+Desalegn was the Chief Editor of Feteh, which was created in 2008 until its closure by Ethiopian authorities in 2012.
 In 2013 he wrote in the Ethiopian Review in support of fellow journalist Eskinder Nega and criticised the Ethiopian court system as "Meles Zenawi's kangaroo court".
+HRW also reported that Temsgen worked as journalist for Feteh and Le’elina newspapers, and for the Addis Times Ethiopian magazine prior to his 2012 imprisonment.